chambest/WNV_QTL_Resource/README.md

  This repostitory contains the workflow associated with the manuscript titled'Adaptive immune response to West Nile virus infection in the Collaborative Cross mouse model: A database of cellular phenotypes and Quantitative Trait Loci'.
 There are four Jupyter notebooks with step by step instructions, along with R programs that contain the code in these notebooks.
 These processes were used to generate all of the analyses presented in this manuscript.

 ## SIG_QTL_Mapping_HaplotypeGrouping_Workflow
-This is the program/notebook for West Nile virus QTL mapping, haplotype grouping and gene candidate overflow.
+This is the program/notebook for West Nile virus QTL mapping, haplotype grouping and gene candidate workflow.

 ## WNV_ QTL_Phenotype_Clustering_Publication
 This is the program/notebook for West Nile virus QTL phenotype clustering.